E-signature laws around the world

 Laws with multi-tiered requirements (usually two tiers) for electronic signatures apply permissive standards for most private contracts.
 For certain contracts and documents, often those involving property or wills, prescriptive standards are applied instead.

-With Countersign get your signatures instantly and securely –
+With Countersign get signatures instantly and securely –

 Get started